WandoCode/todolist/README.md

 Launch the Todos App in the developement environement **but** the backend is a real firestore database.

-It allows to test Firebase comportement without have to deploy the App.
+It allows to test Firebase comportement without having to deploy the App.

 ## build